samuelbchase/WhisperIO/README.md

 This project is created primarily with NodeJS, socketIO, and Express.js.
 This was an excellent learning opportunity for us, and we hope you'll find this project interesting.

 The below guide includes install steps to deploy on a remote webserver.
 It uses http://xip.io/ for DNS.
-This has been tested on Ubuntu 16.04 LTS.
+This has been tested on Ubuntu 18.04.3 (LTS) x64.

 Install steps: